My OCD the Story of Renata Entrepreneur

 - Animal Hair (especially dog hair)

-- Shaking Hands (how many people actually wash their hands when they go to the toilet)
+- Shaking Hands (how many people wash their hands when they have gone to the toilet)

 - Sharing Plates of Food